-If you don’t mind a little glamping action, our first choice for Yosemite lodging would be the canvas tent cabins at Curry Village, which features a double bed with linens, a shared central bath, and a bear locker.
+If you don’t mind a little glamping action, our first choice for Yosemite lodging would be the canvas tent cabins at Curry Village, which feature a double bed with linens, a shared central bath, and a bear locker.
 It’s rustic, but you can’t beat the location just below Half Dome and Glacier Point.

 Curry Village also has a hotel with basic rooms and regular cabins (with bathrooms).